Insurgency in Northeast India

-The Insurgency in Northeast India is an ongoing armed conflict in a number of India's northeastern states involving several militants groups with various political ideologies, including separatism and Christian nationalism and the Indian government.
-The northeastern states are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 14.29 miles wide.
+The insurgency in Northeast India is ongoing armed conflicts in a number of India's northeastern states between several militants groups with various political ideologies, including separatism, communism, and Islamism, and the Indian government.

-Northeastern India consists of seven states (also known as the Seven Sister States): Assam, Meghalaya, Tripura, Arunachal Pradesh, Mizoram, Manipur, and Nagaland.
-Tensions existed between insurgents in these states and the central government as well as amongst their native indigenous people and migrants from other parts of India and illegal immigrants.
+Northeast India consists of eight states: the seven sister states of Assam, Meghalaya, Tripura, Arunachal Pradesh, Mizoram, Manipur, and Nagaland, and the brother state Sikkim included later.
+These states are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 14.29 miles wide.
+Tensions have existed between insurgents in the seven sister states and the central government as well as amongst their native indigenous people and migrants from other parts of India and illegal immigrants for many decades now.

-In recent years, insurgency in the region has seen rapid decline, with a 70% reduction in insurgency incidents and an 80% drop in civilian deaths in 2019 compared to 2013.
+Since the middle of 2010s, insurgency in the region has seen rapid decline, with a 80% reduction in violence and an 89% drop in civilian deaths in 2022 compared to 2014.
 Manipur has witnessed a rise in insurgent activities ever since ethnic violence broke out in the state on 3 May 2023 between the Meitei people and the Kuki people.
 This has led to a new era in Manipur's insurgency where militant groups witnessed a resurgence in membership.

 The 2014 Indian general election had an 80% voter turnout in all northeastern states, the highest among all states of India according to Indian government.
 Indian authorities claim that this shows the faith of the northeastern people in Indian democracy.
-Indian Chief of Defence Staff Gen Anil Chauhan then Eastern Army Commander had stated that as of 2020, the area of violence in the entire North-East has shrunk primarily to an area which is the tri-junction between Assam, Arunachal Pradesh and north Nagaland.
+In 2020, General Anil Chauhan, the then Chief of the Eastern Command (now the Chief of Defence Staff), stated that the area of violence in the entire North-East has shrunk primarily to an area which is the tri-junction between Assam, Arunachal Pradesh and north Nagaland.

+On 27 April 2026, it was reported that the Government of India plans to eliminate insurgency in the region by 2029.
+The development follows the achievement of the 31 March 2026 deadline for Naxalite–Maoist insurgency with only one LWE-hit district (West Singhbhum).
+The Central Armed Police Forces (CAPF), along with the CoBRA battalions, is expected to be restructured and deployed to the region following 2026 West Bengal Legislative Assembly election (until 4 May) and Amarnath Yatra (until August) by mid 2026.
+Initially, the last Maoist Central Committee member, Misir Besra, would be tracked down in West Singhbhum and the state governments shall be formed following state assembly elections, followed by CAPF deployment for Amarnath Yatra and finally the North East.
+The North East deployment would commence with Manipur, followed by Assam, Arunachal Pradesh and Nagaland.
+The shift of force from the left-wing extremist region will be "calibrated".
+Manipur has already received the first batch of mine protected vehicles.
+Further, the Home Ministry has also tasked the Narcotics Control Bureau to plan a "systemic crackdown" on narcotics trade in the region which is being used to fund the insurgents.